PayString/rfcs/src/spec/payid-easy-checkout.md

 section 6 of [PAYID-DISCOVERY][].

 ## PayID Easy Checkout Redirection URI Manipulation
-When a payer uses the resource located at the PayID Easy Checkout URL, an attacker could manipulate the data encoded in the URL to trick the sender into sending a payment to a different PayID than was originally requested, or manipulate other parts of PayID Easy Checkout data to trick the sender.
+When a sender uses the resource located at the PayID Easy Checkout URL, an attacker could manipulate the data encoded in the URL to trick the sender into sending a payment to a different PayID than was originally requested, or manipulate other parts of PayID Easy Checkout data to trick the sender.